-- Based on the above considerations ECHA concludes that you have not provided adequate and reliable information to demonstrate that the proposed read-across approach is plausible for the endpoints in consideration.
-ECHA therefore concludes that the criteria of Annex XI, Section 1.5, are not met, and consequently the testing proposed on the source substances is not appropriate to fulfil the information requirements of the substance subject to the present decision. - In your comments to the draft decision, you agree with ECHA's conclusion that "there may be insufficient data available to fully support the Category contentions and read-across".
+- 86 Based on the above considerations ECHA concludes that you have not provided adequate and reliable information to demonstrate that the proposed read-across approach is plausible for the PNDT in second species.
+ECHA therefore concludes that the criteria of Annex XI, Section 1.5, are not met, and consequently the testing proposed on unspecified substances from ZDDP category is not appropriate to fulfil the information requirement of the substance subject to the present decision. - 87 In your comments to the draft decision, you agree with ECHA's conclusion that "there may be insufficient data available to fully support the Category contentions and read-across".
 However, you consider that "the significant amount of new and detailed information which these Annex IX studies (along with all of the preliminary work) may support the similarity of behaviour and hazard potential across the category, or at least allow development of close analogues or sub-groups within which prediction can be supported for read-across."
-You further state that "once the new data is generated, all industry registrants would expect ECHA to consider the implications of these comparable results when looking at the requirements for the Annex X studies (2nd species 414 and OECD 443 EOGRTS) before issuing new Draft Decisions for these". - 97 ECHA acknowledges your statement that the read-across adaptation is currently supported by insufficient data.
-You have not provided substance-specific arguments and your comment relies on data which are yet to be generated, therefore this does not affect ECHA's assessment and conclusion.
+You further state that "once the new data is generated, all industry registrants would expect ECHA to consider the implications of these comparable results when looking at the requirements for the Annex X studies (2nd species 414 and OECD 443 EOGRTS) before issuing new Draft Decisions for these".

+88 ECHA acknowledges your statement that the read-across adaptation is currently supported by insufficient data.
+You have not provided substance-specific arguments in your comments and your comment relies on data which are yet to be generated, therefore this does not affect ECHA's assessment and conclusion.